Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: Introduction

-To examine the tightness of our upper bounds, we further extend the $\Omega(\epsilon^{-4})$ lower bound for SGD \citep{arjevani2023lower} from single-level optimization to bilevel optimization.
-Note that existing constructions for bilevel lower bound \citep{dagreou2024lower,kwon2024complexity} do not satisfy all our smoothness conditions in Definition \ref{dfn:highly-smooth-blo}.
-We demonstrate in Theorem~\ref{thm:lower} that a fully separable construction for upper- and lower-level variables can immediately yield a valid $\Omega(\epsilon^{-4})$ lower bound for the problem class we study, showing that F${}^2$SA-$p$ is optimal up to logarithmic factors when $p = \Omega(\log \epsilon^{-1} / \log \log \epsilon^{-1})$ (see Remark \ref{rmk:high-p-compl}).
-We summarize our main results, including both the lower and upper bounds, in Table \ref{tab:main-res} and discuss open problems in the following.
+Moreover, as formally stated in Theorem \ref{thm:lower}, it is easy to extend the $\Omega(\epsilon^{-4})$ lower bound for SGD \citep{arjevani2023lower} from single-level optimization to bilevel optimization using a fully separable construction that automatically satisfies all our additional smoothness conditions in Definition \ref{dfn:highly-smooth-blo}.
+It shows that F${}^2$SA-$p$ is optimal up to logarithmic factors when $p = \Omega(\log \epsilon^{-1} / \log \log \epsilon^{-1})$ (see Remark \ref{rmk:high-p-compl}).
+We summarize our main results in Table~\ref{tab:main-res} and discuss open problems in the following.

-\paragraph{Open problems.} Our upper bounds improve known results for high-order smooth problems, but our result still has a gap between the lower bound for $p = \gO(\log \epsilon^{-1} / \log \log \epsilon^{-1})$.
+\paragraph{Open problems.} Our upper bounds improve known results for high-order smooth problems, but our result still has a gap between the $\Omega(\epsilon^{-4})$ lower bound for $p = \gO(\log \epsilon^{-1} / \log \log \epsilon^{-1})$.
 Recently, \citet{kwon2024complexity} obtained some preliminary results towards closing this gap for $p=1$, where they showed an $\Omega(\epsilon^{-6})$ lower bound holds under a more adversarial oracle.
-But it is still open whether their lower bounds can be extended to standard stochastic oracles as they conjectured.
-Another open problem is the tightness of the condition number dependency shown in Table \ref{tab:main-res}.
+But it is still open whether their lower bounds can be extended to standard stochastic oracles.
+Another open problem is the tightness of the condition number dependency, for which the current upper and lower bounds have a gap of $\Omega(\kappa^9)$ as demonstrated in Table \ref{tab:main-res}.
+Two recent concurrent works \citep{ji2025lower,chen2025condition} proposed tighter lower bounds for $p=1$: \citet{ji2025lower} showed a lower bound of $\Omega(\kappa^{5/2} \epsilon^{-4})$ and \citet{chen2025condition} showed that of $\Omega(\kappa^{4} \epsilon^{-4})$.
+However, it is still open to fully close the gap in condition number dependency for both $p=1$ and $p \ge 2$.